Diving cylinder: Terminology

-The term "diving cylinder" tends to be used by gas equipment engineers, manufacturers, support professionals, and divers speaking British English.
+A "diving gas cylinder" can refer to any gas cylinder containing a diving gas.
+The terms "diving cylinder" or "scuba cylinder" tend to be used by gas equipment engineers, manufacturers, support professionals, and divers speaking British English.
 "Scuba tank" or "diving tank" is more often used colloquially by non-professionals and native speakers of American English.
-The term "oxygen tank" is commonly used by non-divers; however, this is a misnomer since these cylinders typically contain (compressed atmospheric) breathing air, or an oxygen-enriched air mix.
-They rarely contain pure oxygen, except when used for rebreather diving, shallow decompression stops in technical diving or for in-water oxygen recompression therapy.
+The term "oxygen tank" is commonly used by non-divers; however, this is usually a misnomer since these cylinders typically contain compressed atmospheric breathing air, or an oxygen-enriched air mixture.
+They rarely contain pure oxygen, except when used for closed circuit rebreather diving, shallow decompression stops in technical diving or for in-water oxygen recompression therapy.
 Breathing pure oxygen at depths greater than 6 m can result in oxygen toxicity.

 Diving cylinders have also been referred to as bottles or flasks, usually preceded with the word scuba, diving, air, or bailout.
-Cylinders may also be called aqualungs, a genericized trademark derived from the Aqua-lung equipment made by the Aqua Lung/La Spirotechnique company, although that is more properly applied to an open circuit scuba set or open circuit diving regulator.
+Scuba cylinders may also be called aqualungs, a genericized trademark derived from the Aqua-lung equipment made by the Aqua Lung/La Spirotechnique company, although that is more properly applied to an open circuit scuba set or open circuit diving regulator.

-Diving cylinders may also be specified by their application, as in bailout cylinders, stage cylinders, deco cylinders, sidemount cylinders, pony cylinders, suit inflation cylinders, etc.
+Diving cylinders may also be specified by their application, as in bailout cylinders, stage cylinders, decocompression (deco) cylinders, sidemount cylinders, pony cylinders, suit inflation cylinders, etc. The same cylinder, rigged in the same way, may be used as a bailout cylinder, a decompression cylinder or a stage cylinder.